yanxilinn/Webable-Tennis/README.md

-🎵 User can mute or unmute background music using the music button, music will aotoplay when you open the page
+🎵 User can mute or unmute background music using the music button, music will autoplay when you open the page

 👥 User can move mouse up and down, use up and down arrow or "W" and "S" in the keyboard